A TRIBUTE TO MY MOTHER

 Muharram evoked many poignant memories for us.
 The ladies gathered at our place to knead the dough and shape it into laadus which were then distributed as fateha (nyaz) during majlis in our house.
 It was also customary for my mother to dip stock of old cloths in a container with certain liquid to blacken them as all of us must wear black.
 In particular I’ve vivid memories of holding her finger and attending the ‘Mehndi’ ceremony on the 7th of Muharram at Nai Misid.
 She moved around with thal of fruits along with other ladies and encircled small girls holding mehndi plates and flags.
 A particular incident she would often relate to us was the 1947 Muharram that she did in Karbala where at the Nasser Noormohamed Musafarkhana she conducted the mehndi ritual on the 7th of Muharram and besides mehndi prepared her specialty halua ya badamu (almond sweetmeat) despite my father’s hospitalization in Karbala.
 Her friends Fatubai Abdulla Panju (Fatu Magawa) and Kursumbai Peera Champsi who were co zawars always vouched for this incident.

-Sadly in Daressalaam due to ill health and old age she was bedridden most of the time.
-The cassettes of Murtaza Bandali with those old ‘Masaebe Panjatan’ marsias had great sentimental value for her and she would listen endlessly to them.
+Sadly in Daressalaam due to ill health most of her time was spent in bed.
+The cassettes of Murtaza Bandali with those old ‘Masaebe Panjatan’ marsias had great sentimental value for her and she would endlessly listen to them.
 Her selfless devotion to the services and azadari must get her marked out as an ardent azadar.
 In Zanzibar whenever the afternoon julus passed through our street she would hand an embroidered piece of cloth to me to be delivered to Maalim Mohamed Jivraj who led the julus.
-Here her younger sister Sugrabai Master who was an attendant at Mehfile Abbas would always send for laash and alam cloth to be embroidered or stitched and she derived immense satisfaction from this sacred performance.
+Here her younger sister Sugrabai Master who was an attendant at Mehfile Abbas would always send for laash and alam cloth to be embroidered or stitched and she derived immense satisfaction from doing this work.

 Now her tape deck by the side of a window otherwise playing ‘ghamka paigham leke aya ye mahe muharram…’is silent.
 The room is a sad reminder of her final hours when throughout the night she groaned and shivered.
 My wife Fatma, sister Zainab and myself kept a round the clock vigil by her bedside.
 After the morning prayers I called my brother in Arusha to inform him that her end was nearing.
 I stood momentarily in the balcony to view the colour of the dawn sky of that fateful Monday, the 24th of December, 2007 and it looked grim and gloomy to me.
 The clock on the wall was ticking away.
 It struck seven.
 Her breathing was slowing down.
 We fed her with khake shafa and turned her bed towards kibla.
 My wife who was by her bedside tried to nudge her but her breathing had stopped.
 She was absolutely still and there was serene expression on her face.
 I bowed solemnly towards her and leaned forward to kiss her cheeks.
 I was crying in silent and held out my hand to my sister and wife who were wailing.
 They ran into my arms to hug me.
 The doctor who had turned up the previous day was called.
 He pronounced her dead.